OMER MANOR

 Documentary Filmmaker and DOP

-Omer started his career as a camera assistant and focus puller, gaining solid technical experience that rooted in his filmmaking.
-He later earned a Bachelor’s degree in Psychology and Art History (summa cum laude) and an MFA in Documentary Cinema, both from Tel Aviv University.
+He began his career as a camera assistant and focus puller, building strong technical foundations before earning a BA (summa cum laude) in Psychology and Art History and an MFA in Documentary Cinema from Tel Aviv University.

-With extensive experience filming in conflict and disaster zones—including Ukraine, Turkey, and Israel, with hundreds of shooting days in the occupied West Bank—Omer captures powerful stories of resilience amidst adversity.
-He also films for ABC News, where his frontline war coverage contributed to the team’s 2024 Emmy Award-winning reporting on the war in the Middle East for ABC World News Tonight with David Muir.
+With extensive experience filming in conflict and disaster zones—including Ukraine, Turkey, and Israel, and hundreds of shooting days in the occupied West Bank—Omer brings sensitivity and clarity to stories emerging from complex realities.
+He also films for ABC News, where his frontline camera work contributed to the team’s 2024 Emmy-winning coverage of the Middle East.

 Selected Filmography